 2. Mix It Up Between Wet And Dry Foods

 There is some logic to feeding you cat a regular diet that consists of both wet and dry food.
 Neither is better than the other, although wet cat food assists in helping your pet stay properly hydrated.
 However, if one of your cats is on the finicky side, like Roger gets from time to time, you can let them eat either dry or wet depending on their preference.
 Just always have fresh water available at all times.

 3. Don’t Forget To Read Those Labels

 I did mention earlier that I wish my cats could read.
 But since they can’t, it’s up to me to ensure they receive the proper nutrition they need in their diet.
-What sometimes makes this as tricky as a CSI investigation is that you have to bone up on what pet food labels say and what they are actually telling you as a result.
+What sometimes makes this as tricky as a CSI investigation is that you have to bone up on what pet food labels say (a great cat food guide here from Consumers Advocate) and what they are actually telling you as a result.
 The best thing about pet food labels is that they list ingredients in order of amount of each in the food just like human food labels indicate.
 Try to steer clear of foods that list a lot of filler items first like corn.

 4. Feed Your Pets According To The Printed Feeding Instructions

 As much as I’d like to dispute the fact that the food I feed Roger recommends that he eat 2 cups daily and that it should be less than that, I’m not an expert.
 The feeding instructions printed on the labels of the food you purchase for your pets were not put together as a guess of what might be enough.
 These instructions are formulated with the assistance of vets and pet nutritionists.
 I’m going to go with what they suggest is the regular feeding amount.